North America ATLAS of Plucked Instruments

 In Argentina exists an instrument which is also called guitarrón, but that is a slightly larger size normal Spanish guitar tuned with the (second string) b as top string, and an extra low 6th B' (so the entire tuning is 5 pitches lower than a normal guitar).

-In Chile you can also find a guitarrón, but that is a completely different instrument, with not less than 25 strings ! (see South America).
+In Chile you can also find a guitarrón, but that is a completely different instrument, with not less than 25 strings ! (see page South America).

 top